 - Listings.
 Listings allows our customers to sync and update the content they store in the Yext platform across our Publisher Network providing customers with greater control and consistency over their brand. - Content.
 Content powers the Knowledge Graph that organizes data in a way that can answer complex questions by storing both data points themselves and the multiple relationship between data points. - Pages.
 Pages enables businesses to create landing pages on their website to capture traffic from search engines and establish a call-to-action for consumers who reach those pages. - Reviews.
 Reviews enables customers to encourage and facilitate reviews, thereby increasing the quantity and quality of the reviews available to potential consumers and provides tools to manage their reviews from multiple sources across our Publisher Network from a single location. - Connectors.
 Connectors unifies data from different external sources into a centralized data storage that powers the experiences and knowledge behind different channels. - Search.
-Search delivers a natural-language search experience on a company's website and other digital properties, where consumers can search a company's Knowledge Graph and get direct answers in the form of knowledge cards, maps and other relevant results.
+Search delivers a natural-language search experience on a company's website and other digital properties, where consumers can search a company's Knowledge Graph and get direct answers in the form of knowledge cards, maps and other relevant results. - Social.
+Social empowers brands to build and grow relationships with their local customers at scale by easily posting, engaging, and responding to relevant content, social comments, and offers across social channels. - Relate.
+Relate assists financial and other professionals with their compliance obligations and enables them to engage with clients and prospects through text messaging and mobile voice calling, integrating with CRM and archival systems to enhance communication, automate outreach, and provide AI-powered insights for better client engagement.

 Our platform contains various other features.
-Analytics provides businesses a holistic view of where and how consumers interact with their brand both on their own websites and on third-party applications as well as insight into consumer interactions on their Yext Listing, Pages and Search experiences that can drive customer revenue.
-Social empowers businesses to build and grow relationships with their local customers at scale by easily sharing relevant content, news and offers across social channels.
+For example, Analytics provides businesses a holistic view of where and how consumers interact with their brand both on their own websites and on third-party applications as well as insight into consumer interactions on their Yext Listings, Reviews, Pages, and Search experiences that can drive customer revenue.
 Ultimately, our platform helps businesses deliver accurate, consistent, up to date and compelling information to consumers.

-We also offer our customers additional resources through Hitchhikers, a comprehensive training program and community for professionals, whom use Yext.With Hitchhikers, our customers and the developer community are now able to build custom search solutions for their business using our platform.
+We also offer our customers additional resources including a comprehensive training program and community for professionals who use Yext.
 We continue to invest in platform and features development to help our customers better control the information about their business and have released new products and features to all of our customers multiple times a year.